What is neurosurgery?

 Your treatment plan may include: traditional surgical approaches (e.g., resection of the tumor), radiation therapy, chemotherapy, and/or immunotherapies.

-Brain surgery and spinal surgery typically focuses on removing the tumor in its entirety.
+Brain surgery and spinal surgery typically focus on removing the tumor in its entirety.
 In the past, the surgeon would make large incisions to remove the tumor.
 Today, our neurosurgeons are often able to use more minimally invasive surgical techniques.
+When performing minimally invasive spinal surgery, for example, our neurosurgeons use small incisions and tubes to remove the tumor with fewer impacts on muscle tissue.
+This technique may help reduce pain and speed up recovery, while still allowing our neurosurgeons to decompress the nerves of the spinal cord and, in some cases, reach intradural spinal tumors, or those located between the membranes of the lining around the spinal cord (dura mater).

 We also use sophisticated tools that enhance the precision and safety of brain cancer surgery.
 These tools allow us to remove tumors that may otherwise have been inoperable, while preserving neurologic function: